KJBarber89/KJC-pizza-ordering-system/README.md

 Step 3 Go to web browser and type in the address bar localhost.

     The log in to admin dashboard
+Step 1 Go to web browser and type in the address bar http://localhost/login.php
 username: admin
 password: password